GopinathA7/Sample-files/README.md

 # Sample-files
-This is a sample code
+This is a sample code.